About Surface Treatment Programs (Measure A and State and Federal Funded Contracts)

 The concept of preventive maintenance promotes the principal that pavement life can be significantly extended through periodic seal coating, resurfacing and patching.

-The following roadway surface treatments are designed to prolong the life of roadway pavement using the preventive maintenance concepts described in Introduction to the RdMAP.
+The following roadway surface treatments are designed to prolong the life of roadway pavement using the preventive maintenance concepts described in the latest RdMAP.

-A Scrub Seal is a four-step process in which a unique polymer-modified, asphalt-recycling agent is applied to a pavement surface at a rate of .15 -.45 gallons per square yard, depending on the pavement condition and cover aggregate.
-A specially designed drag broom is then pulled through the emulsion to fill cracks and voids left open by the initial application.
-An even coat of chips or other readily available aggregate is applied over the emulsion at a rate of 10-25 pounds per square yard, and finally, the seal is rolled over with pneumatic tire compactors.
+A Cape Seal is a three-step process that includes the following: 1) a unique polymer-modified, asphalt-recycling agent that is applied to a pavement surface at a rate of .15 -.45 gallons per square yard, depending on the pavement condition and cover aggregate; 2) an even coat of chips or other readily available aggregate is applied over the emulsion at a rate of 10-25 pounds per square yard and rolled over with pneumatic tire compactors; and 3) an overtopped microsurfacing application.
 We do each of these steps in close succession to minimize lane closure duration.
-A Scrub Seal extends pavement life by seven to twelve years, and costs one-third the amount of a traditional overlay.
+A Cape Seal extends pavement life by seven to twelve years and costs one-third the amount of a traditional overlay.

 What is an Asphalt Concrete Overlay?